wwarthen/RomWBW/Source/Doc/UserGuide.md

 Directory Entries".
 In this case, the value is 1024 which implies that this drive is located on a modern (hd1k) disk layout.
 If the value was 512, it would indicate a legacy (hd512) disk layout.

+## Hard Disk Capacity

+Although RomWBW can support many CP/M filesystem slices on a single hard disk, you are still constrained by the physical capacity of the actual hard disk.
+In most scenarios, RomWBW does not prevent you from attempting to use more slices than will fit on your hard disk device.
+If you attempt to do so, disk I/O errors will be reported.

+The exact number of CP/M filesystem slices that will fit on your specific physical hard disk can be determined as follows:

+- For hd512 disk layouts, it is slices * 8,320KB.
+- For hd1k disk layouts, it is 1024KB + (slices * 8192KB).
+Since
+  1024KB is exactly 1MB, it is equivalent to say 1MB + (slices * 8MB).

+**WARNING**: In this document KB means 1024 bytes and MB means 1048576 bytes (frequently expressed as KiB and MiB in modern terminology).
+In general, hard disk capacities use KB to mean 1000 bytes and MB to mean 1,000,000 bytes.

+As an example, hardware distributors frequently supply a "64MB" CF Card with a RomWBW system.
+Such a hard disk probably has less than 62.5MB of actual space (using the RomWBW definition that 1MB is 1048576 bytes).
+Such a drive will not support 8 slices.
+It will support 7 slices just fine because 7 * 8,320KB = 58.24MB (hd512) or 1024KB + (7 * 8192MB) = 57MB (hd1k).

+The cost of high capacity CF and SD Cards has become very reasonable.
+I highly recommend upgrading to 1GB or greater media.
+This size will support all features of the RomWBW Combo Disk Image with 64 slices and a 384MB FAT filesystem (see [Combo Hard Disk Image]).

 # Disk Content Preparation